trema/GEC13/hello_trema/hello_trema.md

 	  end
 	end

-* Simplest controller and it does almost nothing
+* Simple and complete but not so much useful or interesting
 * But it shows the basic code layout of controllers in Trema